Chinese rivals snap at Alibaba's heels in cross-border e-commerce race

 JD.com Inc has carved out a chunk of China's e-commerce sector by marketing the authenticity of its products to Chinese consumers wary of low quality and fake goods.

-It announced a food import program in January including California wines, Massachusetts lobsters and U.S.-grown fruit.
+It announced a food import programme in January including California wines, Massachusetts lobsters and U.S.-grown fruit.

 Since 2012, more than 2,000 firms have registered as cross-border e-commerce businesses, the customs bureau said.